David Divita

 Book

-Untold Stories: Memory and Silence among Spanish Labor Migrants in Later Life.
-Toronto: University of Toronto Press.
-(In production.)
+Untold Stories: Legacies of Authoritarianism among Spanish Labour Migrants in Later Life.
+(Toronto: University of Toronto Press, 2024).

 Selected Articles and Book Chapters